matt-charr/qAPP/README.md

 - [GTest]()
 - [Eigen]()

 To load the below dependencies, `qa` uses the power of [superbuild](https://cmake.org/cmake/help/latest/module/ExternalProject.html) feature from CMake.
-For that purpose, an embedded CMake project is in charge of cloning, building and installing all the dependencies that `qa` requires into a specific folder. <br> That's pretty cool, isn't it ? 😃
+For that purpose, an embedded CMake project is in charge of cloning, building and installing all the dependencies that `qa` requires into a specific folder.
+That's pretty cool, isn't it ? 😃

 ## 🍊 Tests